DevasenaInupakutika/Python-Spring2016-CodeFirst/Southampton_SessionMaterial/Session4.md

 We can use the hierarchical nature of HTML structure to grab precisely the content that we are interested in.
 We will grab all of the elements that are within `div` tags and are also members of `class text-center getstarted`.

+From the figure above we know that `<div class="text-center getstarted">` section holds the details about the number of datasets we want, let's write some code to find that section, then grab the number within the `<small>` element.

 ~~~{.python}
 soup
 datasets=soup.find_all("div",class_="text-center getstarted")